Rix565/Fireverse/README.md

 # Information
-This is the dev branch.
-This branch is the unstable development branch of Fireverse.
-All recent changes will be on this branch.
+This is v2 branch..
+This branch is the development branch of v2 as it is being developed.Once it is ready and stable, it will be moved to the master branch.
-Thank you!
+Thank you !